bahrus/pdpu/README.md

 Note the "nomodule" attribute.
 This code won't execute in modern browsers without p-d element making it execute via eval.

-It will execute in older browsers, but likely with no harm done / side effects (other performance loss).
+It will execute in older browsers, but likely with no harm done / side effects (other than a small performance loss).

 Also note that if you are targeting older browsers, you will need to use syntax more like this: